 Cooperating Raleigh Colleges

-Cooperating Raleigh Colleges is the consortium of six colleges and universities in Raleigh and Wake County that allows students to study and experience campus life at different institutions of higher learning – without having to transfer.
-This consortium includes Wake Tech, Meredith College, North Carolina State University, William Peace University, Saint Augustine’s University, and Shaw University.
+Cooperating Raleigh Colleges (CRC) is a consortium of six colleges and universities in Raleigh and Wake County that allows students to study and experience campus life at different institutions of higher learning without having to transfer.
+The consortium includes Wake Tech, Meredith College, North Carolina State University, William Peace University, Saint Augustine's University and Shaw University.

 Registration procedures at each institution may vary.
 More information can be found on the CRC website.